Leonard Retel Helmrich

-Leonard Retel Helmrich is a Dutch cinematographer and film director.
-He was born the 16th of August 1959 in Tilburg, Netherlands and has lived in Amsterdam since 1982.
-He received highest honours for international documentaries at the Sundance Festival and was the first two-time International Documentary winner at the International Documentary Filmfestival Amsterdam (IDFA).
-On June 5, 2018 he was rewarded by the Dutch King Willem-Alexander with the title Knight in the Order of the Netherlands Lion, a very high distinction.
+Leonard Retel Helmrich (16 August 1959 – 15 July 2023) was a Dutch cinematographer and film director.
+Born in Tilburg, he moved to Amsterdam in 1982.
+He was a two-time International Documentary winner at the International Documentary Film Festival Amsterdam (IDFA).
+On June 5, 2018, he was awarded with the title Knight in the Order of the Netherlands Lion by the Dutch King Willem-Alexander.
+Helmrich was known for his work with the "single shot cinema" filming method.